UoMResearchIT/UM_Operational_Scripts/Ancillary_Data_Tools/README.md

 [Copernicus Climate Data Store |](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-land-cover?tab=overview)

-If data is taken from Copernicus then need to remove a dimension otherwise 3d when expecting 2d and ants throws an error.
+If data is taken from Copernicus then it is required to remove a dimension, as ants expects 2D data.
 This is accounted for in the ants.ocean.slurm scripts.

 ###### Water bodies

-This is added to the CCI, as CCI does not differentiate between ocean and water
+These are added to the CCI, as CCI does not differentiate between ocean and in-land water bodies.

 [Index of /neodc/esacci/land_cover/data/water_bodies/v4.0/](https://dap.ceda.ac.uk/neodc/esacci/land_cover/data/water_bodies/v4.0/)

 ###### MODIS land cover

-MODIS data, use modis_landcover_qdeg (quarter degree)
+MODIS data, use modis_landcover_qdeg (quarter degree).

 [ISLSCP II MODIS (Collection 4) IGBP Land Cover, 2000-2001 , https://doi.org/10.3334/ORNLDAAC/968](https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=968)

 ###### Upload to archer2

-If above files downloaded locally, transfer to archer2
+If above files are downloaded locally, then transfer to them ARCHER2:

 ```bash
 scp <filename> <username>@login.archer2.ac.uk:/work/n02/n02/<username>/<antsfolder>